The 12 Questions You Need to Ask Yourself When Starting Up a New Business

 But if you can straighten out the answers to these questions right at the start, you should end up with a less stressful journey to a successful, thriving business.
 A business that is genuinely scalable and is built on a strong foundation for a sustainable growth arc.

 Taking the time to answer these 12 questions is invaluable even before you decide to start up your own business.
-So whatever stage of the process you are at, decide to take those challenges on with eyes wide open and a clear understanding of the makings of a successful entrepreneurial venture.
+So whatever stage of the process you are at, decide to take those challenges on with your eyes wide open.
+And a clear understanding of the makings of a successful entrepreneurial venture.

 Rock-solid people and culture, revenue, and strategies will take you there.

-This article was originally written for Compass Magazine published by the Calico Legal Group.
+This article was originally written for Compass Magazine and published by the Calico Legal Group.